 C4 plants are much more efficient at capturing carbon dioxide.
 Furthermore, C4 photosynthesis is found in both monocot and dicot species.
 In contrast to C3 plants, the first stable product formed during photosynthesis is oxaloacetic acid, which is a four-carbon compound.
 Most importantly, the leaves of these plants show a special type of anatomy called “Kranz Anatomy”.
 There is a circle of bundle sheath cells with chloroplasts around vascular bundles by which C4 plants can be identified.

 In this pathway, carbon dioxide fixation occurs twice.
 In the mesophyll cell cytoplasm, CO2 first fixes with phosphoenolpyruvate (PEP), which acts as a primary acceptor.
 The reaction is catalyzed by PEP carboxylase enzyme.
 Then PEP converts into malate and then into pyruvate liberating CO2.
-This CO2 again fixes for the second time with Ribulose bisphosphate, to form 2 phosphoglycerate to carry out Calvin cycle.
+And, this CO2 again fixes for the second time with Ribulose bisphosphate, to form 2 phosphoglycerate to carry out Calvin cycle.

 What are the Similarities Between C3 and C4 Plants?